zhou9539/My-Projects/交易系统的风险控制策略/README.md

 # Risk Control Model for Trading System

-# Project Overview:
+### Project Overview:

-∙  Use GARCH model to describe the volatility of return
+$\bullet$ Use GARCH model to describe the volatility of return

-∙  Derive the conditional cumulative distribution function of five assets
+$\bullet$ Derive the conditional cumulative distribution function of five assets

-∙  Construct five dimensional Archimedean copula by distribution function
+$\bullet$ Construct five dimensional Archimedean copula by distribution function

-∙  Based on copula, use Monte Carlo Simulation method to simulate the returns and calculate ES
+$\bullet$ Based on copula, use Monte Carlo Simulation method to simulate the returns and calculate ES

-∙  Use a structured multi factor risk model to forecast returns
+$\bullet$ Use a structured multi factor risk model to forecast returns

-∙  Allocate weights based on optimization model (ES as restriction)
+$\bullet$ Allocate weights based on optimization model (ES as restriction)

-∙  Determine the number of shares according to the weight and do one hour trading
+$\bullet$ Determine the number of shares according to the weight and do one hour trading